archive-for-processing/processing-forked-libraries/README.md

 Multiple CountdownTimers can run inside the applet, in which case the timers will have their own unique id when needed to be distinguished.

+## How the CountdownTimer Operates

+Once a configured timer starts, the first onTickEvent will be triggered after a period of tick interval has passed.
+Subsequent onTickEvents will follow until the time left is equal or less than the tick interval.
+If there is no more time left for an onTickEvent to happen, the onFinishEvent will be triggered as soon as the timer runs out of remaining time.

+* Example with tickIntervalMillis=10, timerDurationMillis=50
+start         (timeLeftUntilFinish=50)
+onTickEvent   (timeLeftUntilFinish=40)
+onTickEvent   (timeLeftUntilFinish=30)
+onTickEvent   (timeLeftUntilFinish=20)
+onTickEvent   (timeLeftUntilFinish=10)
+onFinishEvent (timeLeftUntilFinish=0)

+* Example with tickIntervalMillis=10, timerDurationMillis=45
+start         (timeLeftUntilFinish=45)
+onTickEvent   (timeLeftUntilFinish=35)
+onTickEvent   (timeLeftUntilFinish=25)
+onTickEvent   (timeLeftUntilFinish=15)
+onTickEvent   (timeLeftUntilFinish=5)
+onFinishEvent (timeLeftUntilFinish=0)

 ## Installing the Library

 The official method for installing Processing libraries can be found [here](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library).